-Travelling can have an immense positive impact on a person’s life.
+Travelling can have an immensely positive impact on a person’s life.
 It broadens the mind, changes outlooks and perspectives on life.
-The potential exposure to new ideas, customs and beliefs can all lead to a personal growth.
+The potential exposure to new ideas, customs and beliefs can all lead to personal growth.

 Travel changed my life.
-From living and studying overseas at the age of 18, to marrying my husband in our favourite holiday destination.
+From living and studying overseas at the age of 18, marrying my husband in our favourite holiday destination and travelling to Europe for work.
 It has taught me about the world, the people in it, and myself.
-It has shown me that there is an amazing enomorous world out there and that I am capable of surviving in it.
+It has shown me that there is an enomorous world out there and that I am capable of surviving in it.

 Travelling has made me more aware of cultural sensitive topics and more tolerant and accepting of others.
 I appreciate different languages more.
 I am more open to the challenges of people in their home country.
 I appreciate the humbleness and authenticity of real people.